matthew-brett/pydagogue/introducing_unicode.rst

 referred to as a 'surrogate pair' - see the **surrogate pair** entry in the Unicode glossary: http://www.unicode.org/glossary/#S.  UTF-16 is the standard encoding for modern versions of windows.

+UCS-2 (see above) is a struct subset of UTF-16 in that UTF-16 also uses only one 16-bit word value to encode all characters supported by UCS-2 (see "Q:
+What is the difference between UCS-2 and UTF-16?" in http://www.unicode.org/faq/utf_bom.html).
+This is possible because the first 16-bit character in UTF-16 surrogate pairs use the hex range D80016 to DBFF, and there are not defined unicode code points (characters) in this range.